Project-Counter/cop5/source/appendices/e-audit-requirements-and-tests/02-audit-tests.rst

 E.2.1 Validation Tool
 """""""""""""""""""""

 Once reports are available for testing (i.e. up to 28 days after the end of the seeding month), auditors MUST run the COUNTER Reports and Standard Views of COUNTER Reports that are within the scope of the audit through the Validation Tool.
-This test must include all attributes content providers are required to support, including attributes that are included only if called for.
+This test must include all attributes report providers are required to support, including attributes that are included only if called for.

 Where report providers have elected to follow the pre-flight preparation step outlined in Section 9 of the Code of Practice, this audit test should not result in any errors.